 Gymnema tea is the more traditional way use this herbal remedy for weight loss and lower blood glucose.

 It makes sense that by drinking it as a tea you’d give it a chance to block the sugar receptors on your tongue directly (some resources recommend sucking on tablets for a short time before swallowing them for a similar effect).

 Loose leaf dried gymnema sylvestre is available and is much better value in bulk, like this organic tea I use.

 How to Make Gymnema Tea

-While Gymnema is considered safe for most people and there are no commonly listed side effects of Gymnema Sylvestre, it has been reported to sometimes work too well and lower blood sugar a bit too far.
-It’s especially recommended for diabetics to keep within the suggested doses, whether you’re using the supplements or the tea.
+- While there are no commonly listed side effects of gymnema sylvestre, it has been reported to sometimes work too well at lowering blood glucose.
+It’s important to keep within the suggested doses, whether you’re using the supplements or the tea.

-People currently taking diabetes medication should consult a doctor before using Gymnema sylvestre and avoid taking it right at the same time as prescription drugs or when administering insulin injections.
-It may be that it reduces your need for such treatments, but this should be closely monitored by your physician if you are diabetic.
+- People currently being treated for blood sugar conditions should consult a doctor before using gymnema sylvestre.
+Also avoid taking it near prescriptions.
+It may be that it reduces your need for such treatments, but this should be closely monitored by your physician.

-Have you tried Gymnema sylvestre as a diabetes treatment before or to control sugar cravings and regulate your blood sugar levels?
-I’d appreciate hearing your experiences with this unusual and powerful herb.
+Have you tried gymnema sylvestre for weight loss before or used it to control sugar cravings?
+I’d appreciate hearing your experiences with this potent herbal treatment.